Shamlan321/OdooSense_V2/README.md

 - Set up the environment configuration
 - Configure Docker containers
 - Initialize the database and documentation system

-**Note**: The script requires sudo privileges for installing system dependencies.

 ### Option 2: Manual Installation from Source